LLNL/ppo_and_friends/README.md

 using a custom environment that doesn't conform to supported standards, you can create your own wrapper that inherits from `PPOEnvironmentWrapper`, found in `environments/ppo_env_wrappers.py`.

+# Authors

+PPO-AF was created by Alister Maguire, maguire7@llnl.gov.

+# Contributing

+PPO-AF is open source, and contributing is easy.
+1. Create a branch with your changes.
+2. Make sure that your changes work.
+Add tests if appropriate.
+3. Open a pull request and add a reviewer.

+# License

+The code of this site is released under the MIT License.
+For more details, see the [LICENSE](LICENSE) File.

+LLNL-CODE-867112